MattiaAlessi/phantom-keylogger/README.md

 - **File System Stealth**: Hidden file attributes and obfuscated naming
 - **Network Camouflage**: Secure communication through ngrok tunnels

+> Note: it has only been tested on PC defended by McAfee LiveSafe

 ## 🚀 QUICK DEPLOYMENT

 ### Phase 1: Command & Control Setup